Shares and Shareholders: Employees Shares Ownership Scheme

 Establishing an Employee Stock Ownership Plan (ESOP) in Kenya involves several key steps to ensure compliance with relevant laws and regulations which include:

 9. Tax Considerations - understanding the tax implications for both the company and participating employees associated with the issuance and exercise of shares or stock options under the ESOP.
-Read more in this here and
+Read more on tax benefits of an ESOP plan.

 10. Ongoing Compliance and Review - regular review and update of the ESOP to align with changes in the business environment, regulatory requirements, and employee needs.
 Stay informed about developments in relevant laws and regulations to maintain compliance.
 Companies that offer this incentive are required to disclose such information in their financial statements and annual reports.